aidenbull/bitcoin-user-graph/README.md

 Requires c++17 to be installed on the system.

 Obtaining transaction info requires a full index Bitcoin Core node to be present and running on the computer.
-At the time of writing, a full index node consumes around 500GB of disk space.
-Obtaining transaction info also requires the libcurl library to be installed.
+At the time of writing, a completely synced full index node consumes around 500GB of disk space.
+Obtaining transaction info also requires the libcurl-dev package to be installed.
 Computing the user graph does not require Bitcoin Core or libcurl.

 Makes use of <a href="https://github.com/nlohmann/json">nlohmann's JSON library</a>.
 This library contained a bug with c++17 at the time of writing which caused the program to fail, so a simple workaround was added.
 The modified library is included in the `include/` directory.

 Some simple graph statistics were also obtained using R with the igraph library.
 This script is included in the `r/` directory.

+<h5>PreReq installation guide</h5>

+The following guides are designed for a debian environment, as this is what the project was produced and tested in.

+Bitcoin Core:

+Bitcoin Core can be downloaded <a href="">here</a>.
+In order to install it, first choose which version you would like to use, and download the appropriate tar.gz for your computer architecture.
+This project was developed using Bitcoin Core 0.21.1, but any more recent version should work fine.

+Once you've downloaded the package, unzip it, and then open a terminal inside the resulting directory.
+To install it, execute the following command:

+`sudo install -m 0755 -o root -g root -t /usr/local/bin bin/*`

+The command will copy the components from the local bin directory into /usr/local/bin, where they can be executed from anywhere, as well as set permission options for the copied files.

+Once the files have been installed, run `bitcoind` for the first time.
+This will start up a bitcoin P2P node from your computer, and your computer will begin collecting block data from nearby peers.
+Running `bitcoind` for the first time will also generate a folder called `.bitcoin` in your home directory.
+Once this folder has been created, shut down bitcoin core using ctrl-c interrupt or by opening another terminal and executing the command `bitcoin-cli stop`.
+Now, you will need to create a config file for Bitcoin Core, the default config file that Bitcoin Core checks on startup is `.bitcoin/bitcoin.conf`.
+Bitcoin Core does not create this file automatically, and so you must do this yourself.
+The format for this config file can be seen <a href="">here</a>.
+For this project, you will need to set the following options: `txindex=1`, `server=1`, `rpcuser=<YOUR-USERNAME>`, and `rpcpassword=<YOUR-SECURE-PASSWORD>`.
+Once these options have been set, Bitcoin Core is now installed and set up.
+Now you can run `bitcoind` to let Bitcoin Core sync.

+WARNING! - Running a bitcoin node can consume up to 500GB of storage at the time of writing.
+It can also consume a large amount of network data quickly.
+If your internet setup is data-limited, running this program for an extended period of time can lead to charges.
+If at any point you want to use Bitcoin Core without acting as a P2P node, run `bitcoind`, and then in another terminal, execute `bitcoin-cli setnetworkactive false`.
+This will stop all peer to peer activity, but still allow you to use Bitcoin Core locally.
+This project does not require a fully synced node to work, but it does require the node to be synced up to the block height that you are interested in analyzing.

+libcurl-dev:

+Installing libcurl-dev can be done using apt install. libcurl-dev is a virtual package, and because of this, you will have to choose a specific implementation from a list.
+These options can be seen by executing the following command:

+`sudo apt install libcurl-dev`

+One of these options can then be selected by running the same apt install command, but with the name of the implementation you choose instead of 'libcurl-dev'.
+The project was developed using `libcurl4-openssl-dev`, but any of the options should work fine.

 <h2>Usage</h2>

 Running `make` will generate two binary files: `getTransactions` and `calculateUserGraph`.
 The files `getTransactions.cpp` and `calculateUserGraph.cpp` contain comments at the beginning describing usage and output in detail.
-Please refer to these comments for detailed info.
+Please refer to these comments for more detailed info.

 `getTransactions` is the program that obtains transaction info.
 As mentioned in the requirements section, it requires Bitcoin Core to be installed and running.
 Simple usage for `getTransactions` is as follows: